 - Take home and cut off most of the fat.

-- Slice into smaller chunks, big chunks won't cure all the way through.
+- Slice into smaller chunks, big chunks won't cure all the way through and need to be injected.

-- Prepare and clean large plastic container for Brine (eg. 10 ltr bucket).
+- Prepare and clean large plastic container for Brine (eg. 10 ltr white bucket from Bunnings).

 - 1 cup brown sugar